prdatur/phpminer/README.md

     Description
 ===========
-PHPMiner is a nice looking web interface for cgminer in conjunction with a graphiccard.
+PHPMiner is a nice looking web interface for cgminer/sgminer in conjunction with a graphiccard.
 If you running your mining machine under Linux or Windows, this is probably the system you want.

 PHPMiner has multi rig support, so you can add all your rig's to PHPMiner and controll them via one interface.

 How does it work?
 ===========
-PHPMiner connects through the API from CGMiner, there you will be able to get the current status of your devices.
+PHPMiner connects through the API from CGMiner/SGMiner, there you will be able to get the current status of your devices.
 Also you can set monitor values for temperature, load and hashrate.
 PHPMiner is able to check those values periodicly and can send notifications to different systems if for example the GPU Temerature is too high.
-PHPMiner can also check if CGMiner is running and if not it can automatically try to restart it.
+PHPMiner can also check if CGMiner/SGMiner is running and if not it can automatically try to restart it.
 If a GPU Died and a CGMiner "defunc" process exist, PHPMiner can check those issues too and can reboot your machine.
 This will prevent you machine from long mining timeouts.
 .... but this is not all.
-The CGminer API provides also the possibility to overclock your GPU live, so you don't have to set the values in the config and restart cgminer.
+The CGminer/SGMiner API provides also the possibility to overclock your GPU live, so you don't have to set the values in the config and restart CGMiner/SGMiner.
 You can set the fan speed, gpu engine clock, gpu memory clock, gpu intensity and the gpu voltage (*on Linux it seems setting voltage has no effect*)

 Quick install for debian based linux system